Sandra Lee-Vercoe: Retirement

 By the end of her term in parliament, the Alliance began to divide between Jim Anderton's moderate faction (including Lee) that held most of the parliamentary power, and the strongly left-wing faction, represented by most rank-and-file members and party president Matt McCarten and four of the Alliance MPs (including Laila Harré).
 The latter accused Anderton (and by extension, Lee) of moving the Alliance too close to Labour and not being distinct enough.
 The Alliance had fallen below the 5% threshold in polls.
 By March 2002, tensions had gotten so bad that McCarten and Lee had a 'swearing match' at a meeting in the Alliance's Wellington premises.

 On 3 April 2002, both Anderton and Lee announced their refusal to stand under the Alliance banner at the 2002 election.
 Anderton went on to form the Progressive Coalition while Harré led the Alliance into the election (which saw them knocked out of parliament), but Lee did not stand and retired from politics that year.

 Lee-Vercoe has continued to be politically active by being a guest commentator on issues affecting Māori and New Zealand on Te Karere, Breakfast, Native Affairs and Radio Waatea.
 Her career as a parliamentarian was honoured and highlighted in the Matangireia documentary series, released in 2019, that documented former Māori politicians and their legacy.

 Diplomatic career

 Lee was High Commissioner to Niue, representing the New Zealand government, from 12 February 2003 to 3 October 2005.
+In the 2004 New Year Honours, she was appointed a Companion of the Queen's Service Order for public services.